-The efficiency and effectiveness of the bank reconciliation system in use
+The efficiency and effectiveness of the bank reconciliation system in use actual expenditure patterns to avoid the misconceptions that cash funds are available for spending.

 The system should be efficient, effective and user friendly to ensure prompt reconciliation between bank and cashbook.
 The bank reconciliation should be performed on a daily basis.
 It is of utmost importance that the bank reconciliation be updated on a daily basis for cash flow forecasting purposes and to enable management to make recommendations to Council to adjust the budget if necessary.